aramosf/mycheatertwitterfriends/README.md

 user: malhiveIO : 89%
 ```

-null if twitteraudit.com don't have audit jet
+null if twitteraudit.com doesn't have audit yet